While this blog promotes the use of neodymium magnets, we also try to be frank about their limitations. Previous examples include:

 A few of our stainless steel magnets have been outside since late 2013, and still show no signs of rust!
 We never expected them to hold up this long.
 Expectations exceeded!

-A single, rubber coated ring magnet has not fared well in the sun and rain.
+A single, natural rubber coated ring magnet has not fared well in the sun and rain.
 Cracks in the rubber has allowed exensive corrosion of the magnet.
 It still sticks, but the magnet is no longer a complete ring.

 Again, the cause isn't moisture, but UV exposure in the sun.
+We no longer carry a natural rubber coating, but have switched to thermoplastic rubber.

 This block magnet is coated in a rubber-like thermoplastic, which has held up well so far.
 It has only been outdoors since late 2018, so time will tell.